tldr-pages/tldr/pages/linux/isort.md

 # isort

 > Sort Python import statements alphabetically within sections and by type.
-> `isort` can be run on multiple files or an entire project, simplifying import management.
+> It can be run on multiple files or an entire project, simplifying import management.
 > More information: <https://pycqa.github.io/isort/>.

 - Sort imports in a Python file, modifying the file in-place: